dnfield/flutter_svg/README.md

 - SMIL animations.
 That just seems crazy.
 I think it'll be possible to animate the SVG but probably in a more Flutter driven way.
 - Interactivity/events in SVG.
 - Full (any?)
-CSS support - preprocess your SVGs (perhaps with svgcleaner to get rid of all CSS?).
+CSS support - preprocess your SVGs (perhaps with [usvg](https://github.com/RazrFalcon/resvg/tree/master/usvg) to get rid of all CSS?).
 - Scripting in SVGs
 - Foreign elements